Snehithkumarmatte/EE363/25/01_263/Code/README.md

 Then visit: http://localhost:8501

 📚 Usage Guide
-Upload Documents
+📤 Upload Documents
 Upload files via the sidebar.
 The system extracts content and indexes it for retrieval.

-Chat and Retrieve
+💬 Chat and Retrieve
 Ask questions using the chat interface.
-The system retrieves relevant chunks and generates answers.
+The system retrieves relevant chunks and generates answers using the Gemini LLM.

-Feedback and Learning
+📈 Feedback and Learning
-Provide feedback to improve responses.
-The system logs learning events.
+Provide relevance feedback on the retrieved documents.
+The system uses it to improve future results and logs learning events.

-Session Management
+🧾 Session Management
-Save and load past conversations, manage the vector database, and export logs.
+Save and load past conversations, track new knowledge, and manage your knowledge base.

 📁 Project Structure
 bash